 - Their revenue model for edtech business for the first 3 months of 2020 was U.S. $257.2 million.
 It’s marginally higher than their earnings for the same period last year which were U.S. $253.3 million.

 - Amongst all of its business units, the online public school program raked in the U.S. $228.3 million.

 - K12 CEO Nathaniel Davis shared insights into user query trends for registration, which were high for both February and March, reinstating how it is one of the best educational apps for kids.

-- Amongst all the education technology startups, 2U distinguishes itself by creating end-to-end learning channels for non-profit academic institutions to offer online degrees.
+- Amongst all the business models for education startups, 2U distinguishes itself by creating end-to-end learning channels for non-profit academic institutions to offer online degrees.

 - It’s SaaS business registered revenues worth U.S. $118.5 million.
 2U’s acquisitions, GetSmarter (for short-term courses) and Trilogy Education (for boot camps) brought in consumer spending worth U.S. $57 million.